 Access to technology is not enough to improve student learning.
-A study by the Organization for Economic Cooperation and Development found that access to computers and other digital devices had no impact on students’ proficiency in reading, math, and science.
+A 2015 study by the Organization for Economic Cooperation and Development found that simply having access to computers and other digital devices had no impact on students’ proficiency in reading, math, and science.
 Other studies on various education technology programs show varying amounts of impact.

 Why do we see such a range in the impact of education technology on student test scores?

 The U.S. Department of Education, Office of Educational Technology released a Learning Technology Effectiveness report based on over fifty research articles.
 The report found that learning with technology is enhanced when students are engaged in the following strategies:

 Building on their prior understandings and actively driving their own learning.

 Developing connected knowledge, not just learning isolated facts.